 Many CPG brands that are just starting out don’t realize how essential recipe content is for growing your website organically.
 Looking at work we have done for Dickey’s Barbecue, we helped build the At Home website from the ground up using organic SEO strategies.
 Our first and primary strategy was using high-quality recipe content and optimizing it for rich snippets.
 How can I use recipes to generate traffic to my website?

 How Recipe SEO for CPG Works

 Google uses Recipe Rich Snippets to display recipe results directly to high intent users.
-This means that recipe snippets have a generally better click through rate, and also provide users custom information like cook time, ingredients required as well as reviews.
+This means that recipe snippets have a generally better click-through rate, and also provide users custom information like cook time, ingredients required as well as reviews.
 This creates a better user experience for people who are looking for specific recipes.

-Google will automatically do it’s best to understand your recipes pages and the information that is displayed there, but there are ways to give them that information directly so they can display it across search.
+Google will automatically do it’s best to understand your recipes pages and the information that is displayed there, but there are ways to give them that information directly so they can display it across Google search.
 In the paragraph below, we will talk about recipe schema.

-How To Optimize Recipes for Organic SEO
+How Do You Optimize Recipes for Organic SEO?

 Once you have recipes on your website, you will need to start implementing code that can rank your recipes better.
 This case study about implementing recipe schema directly to recipe pages on WordPress explains how custom schema can greatly increase your website’s organic reach.
 Recipe schema is incredibly powerful, but it may require some custom development depending on which CMS platform you use.